oyuan124/ml-algorithm/README.md

   - mapreduce computation
   - time complexity

-2. Implement algorithm in Python without using the model in sklearn.
+2. Implement algorithm in Python.
-3. Utilize sklearn to work on specific dataset to practice improving the algorithm.
+3. Utilize sklearn document to work on adjust parameters to practice improving the algorithm.

 ## Resources